-Teachstone’s Classroom Assessment Scoring System® (CLASS) emphasizes the importance of evaluating teacher-child interactions as a means to improve child outcomes.
-But, there are many ways to take those same markers of quality among teachers and students, and applying them to the relationships among adults.
+Teachstone’s Classroom Assessment Scoring System® (CLASS) emphasizes the importance of evaluating educator-child interactions as a means to improve child outcomes.
+But, there are many ways to take those same markers of quality among educators and children, and applying them to the relationships among adults.

 Improving a program’s culture is about more than how teachers interact with children, however.
 It also encompasses your interactions with administrators, parents, coaches, and other teachers.
 Supporting individual needs creates a strong culture for everyone involved.